-- 3. Work Equipment Mechanics.
+3. Work Equipment Mechanics.
 UP and SP have nine different collective bargaining agreements covering the job classification of Work Equipment Mechanic.
 This work must be realigned in a merged system.
 All work on UP(MP, MKT, OKT, CNW), SSW and SP Eastern Lines will be consolidated under the UP(MP) collective bargaining agreement with BMWE.
-All work on UP, UP(WP), SPWL and DRGW will be consolidated and assigned to mechanics represented by the International Association of Machinists. - 4.
-Bridge and Building.
+All work on UP, UP(WP), SPWL and DRGW will be consolidated and assigned to mechanics represented by the Internationa!
+Association of Machinists.

+4. Bridge and Building.
 Bridge & Building ("B&B") forces construct and maintain bridges, culverts, tunnels and other facilities over large geographical areas.
 As a merged system, UP/SP must consolidate B&B operations to reduce travel time and increase efficiency.
-The following changes are needed: - SSW Seniority Districts 1, 3 and 4, as well as the SPCSL, will be merged into UP(MP) System Gangs North and placed under the UP(MP) collective bargaining agreement. - SP Eastern Lines and SSW Seniority District 2 will be merged into UP(MP) System Gangs South and placed under the UP(MP) collective bargaining agreement. - UP(WP) employees will be consolidated into SPWL seniority districts and become subject to the SPWL BMWE agreement. - PRGW territory from Grand Junction to Ogden will be placed under the UP BMWE agreement and merged into the Utah Seniority Division and South Central Seniority Division.
+The following changes are needed:

+SSW Seniority Districts 1, 3 and 4, as well as the SPCEL, will be merged into UP(MP) System Gangs North and placed under the UP(MP) collective bargaining agreement.

+SP Eastern Lines and SSW Seniority District 2 will be merged into UP(MP) System Gangs South and placed under the UP(MP) collective bargaining agreement.

+UP(WP) employees will be consolidated into SPWL seniority districts and become subject to the SPWL BMWE agreement.